Who participates in the Summer REU Program?

 • The City Museum (Hint: it’s not a museum.
 Think grown-up indoor playground.)

-• The Muny’s Summer 2018 season of seven musicals in Forest Park.
+• The Muny’s Summer 2021 season of musicals in Forest Park.
 Free seating!

 Is the Summer REU Program open to masters students?